 It is important to provide this information to them as accurately as possible.
-In particular, you should tell the DWP whether the person who died was in a nursing or residential care home, and when this became a permanent arrangement.
+You should tell the DWP whether the person who died was in a nursing or residential care home, and when this became a permanent arrangement.
 This can make a significant difference to the benefits claimed.

 You should treat any request by the DWP for information as a claim against the estate.
 In other words, you should be prepared for the possibility that the estate may have to pay out an additional, unforeseen amount of money.